elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-procedural-memory-differ-from-semantic-and-episodic-memory.md

 url: /learn/psychology/questions/how-does-procedural-memory-differ-from-semantic-and-episodic-memory
 score: -1.0
 related_article1:
-    id: 164560
+    id: 164548
-    title: What are the symptoms and causes of perseveration and environmental dependency syndrome?
+    title: >-
+        What distinguishes feature search from conjunction search in visual search tasks?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-symptoms-and-causes-of-perseveration-and-environmental-dependency-syndrome
+    url: /learn/psychology/questions/what-distinguishes-feature-search-from-conjunction-search-in-visual-search-tasks
 related_article2:
-    id: 164545
+    id: 164558
-    title: What roles do the parietal and frontal lobes play in attention processes?
+    title: >-
+        What are the main research methods used in cognitive neuroscience, and how do they differ?
     subject: Psychology
-    url: /learn/psychology/questions/what-roles-do-the-parietal-and-frontal-lobes-play-in-attention-processes
+    url: /learn/psychology/questions/what-are-the-main-research-methods-used-in-cognitive-neuroscience-and-how-do-they-differ
 related_article3:
-    id: 164561
+    id: 164549
-    title: How do ADHD and attention networks interact in cognitive processing?
+    title: >-
+        How does task difficulty influence visual search performance according to the Feature Integration Theory?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-adhd-and-attention-networks-interact-in-cognitive-processing
+    url: /learn/psychology/questions/how-does-task-difficulty-influence-visual-search-performance-according-to-the-feature-integration-theory
 related_article4:
+    id: 164550
+    title: >-
+        What are the main components of executive function, and how do they contribute to cognitive processes?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-main-components-of-executive-function-and-how-do-they-contribute-to-cognitive-processes
+related_article5:
     id: 164545
+    title: >-
-    title: What roles do the parietal and frontal lobes play in attention processes?
+        What roles do the parietal and frontal lobes play in attention processes?
     subject: Psychology
     url: /learn/psychology/questions/what-roles-do-the-parietal-and-frontal-lobes-play-in-attention-processes
-related_article5:
-    id: 164552
-    title: How do automatic and controlled processes differ in neural networks?
-    subject: Psychology
-    url: /learn/psychology/questions/how-do-automatic-and-controlled-processes-differ-in-neural-networks
 ---

 &nbsp;